kairos-io/kairos/docs/content/installation/manual.md

 pre = "<b>- </b>"
 +++

 To install manually, follow the [quickstart](/quickstart/installation).
-When the QR code is prompted at the screen, you should be able to login via SSH to the box with the password `c3os` as `c3os` user.
+When the QR code is prompted at the screen, you should be able to login via SSH to the box with the password `kairos` as `kairos` user.

 {{% notice note %}}